 When accessing the site, you’ll first buy the ticket for the temple at the ticket counter.
 At the time of writing, tickets for Philae cost 180 EGP (plus an extra 100 for the roof).
 And then you move forward to interact with the boat owners.

 Officially, the price was listed as 175 EGP per boat and per hour (this always seems to be changing due to inflation).
 However, many of the boatmen will quote you much higher prices, or tell you the price is per person and not per boat.

-But if you’re traveling alone, expect to end up paying for the whole boat yourself.
-Strangely, it seems like 90% of travelers in Egypt are part of some group tour.
+And if you’re traveling alone, expect to end up paying for the whole boat yourself.
+It seems like 90% of travelers in Egypt are part of some group tour.
 And they’re unlikely to let you piggyback on their boat to split the costs.

 Luckily, I managed to find two other people from my hostel who wanted to join me on the trip that day.
 Obviously, splitting the cost by three made the journey much cheaper.
 But while we hoped to find additional independent travelers to join us, we had no luck.

 As mentioned above, with a bit of haggling and persistence, we were able to get the price to 300 EGP for 2 hours (highly recommended over just one hour).
 Still, it’s rather annoying to have to haggle so much at such a well-known tourist destination.

 After Philae, our driver then took us onward to the landing for New Kalabsha.
 As mentioned above, we managed to get to New Kalabsha for 250 EGP for the three of us for one hour.
 While we were told 200 would be appropriate, there was only one boatman and he knew we had no other choice.

 Returning to our taxi, we visited the Aswan High Dam, but left after just 20 minutes or so.